 Kids, Banter and Ricky Martin

-The older kids I teach often ask if I’m gay – not because they’ve raided my iTunes and seen Kylie’s complete discography, but as a thinly-veiled insult.
+The older kids I teach often ask if I’m gay; not because they’ve raided my iTunes and seen Kylie’s complete discography but as a thinly-veiled insult.
 Taking into consideration the national taboo, I don’t hold grudges.
-During a now infamous Ricky Martin comprehension in a textbook, the kids, especially the girls, began to swoon and get overly giddy at his dashing looks, obvious six-pack and floppy hair.
+During a now infamous Ricky Martin textbook comprehension, the kids, especially the girls, began to swoon and get overly giddy at his dashing looks, obvious six-pack and floppy hair.
 A barrage of questions followed.
 Who was this God?
 Was he married?
-As a social experiment – and a rather sadistic joke on my behalf I told them he was gay, married to a bloke, and was bringing up two kids with him.
+As a social experiment – and a rather sadistic joke on my behalf – I told them he was gay, married to a bloke, and was bringing up two kids with him.
 Cue screaming, fake vomiting, and the slamming shut of 20 textbooks in disgust.
 I surveyed my destruction and allowed myself a coy giggle…anything to get me through the day.

 Gay, Straight, Animal or Mineral?